TechExeter/conference-2021/_speakers/colin-dart.md

 # TALK DESCRIPTION IS BELOW, FOLLOWED BY BIO
 ---

-In this talk I would like to look at the concept of how innovation is fuelled by the ability and access to explore different ways of thinking and doing.
+In this talk we will be looking at the concept of how innovation is fuelled by the ability and access to explore different ways of thinking and doing.

 It has been said that entrepreneurship is to "take action to create something new of value to others through the process of trial and error".